gyulanemeth/bluefox.email/docs/api/index.md

 ## Send attachments

-Attachments in **Bluefox.email** allow you to include files in your emails.
+Attachments in **bluefox.email** allow you to include files in your emails.
 These files are specified as an array of objects, with each object representing a single attachment.
 Attachments can be used in both **transactional** and **triggered emails**.

 ::: warning
 Attachments are cached for **1 hour**.
 If your email sending process is expected to take longer than an hour, please contact our support team to ensure uninterrupted delivery.